nrc-cnrc/EGSnrc/README.md

 Once you have downloaded the source code by either method, you must run a configuration GUI or script to set up and compile EGSnrc software components for your computer.
-Please read the [installation instructions](https://github.com/nrc-cnrc/EGSnrc/wiki/EGSnrc- installation) for more details on how to download and configure EGSnrc.
+Please read the full [installation instructions](https://github.com/nrc-cnrc/EGSnrc/wiki/EGSnrc- installation) in the wiki for more details on how to download and configure EGSnrc.

 ## Documentation